ApolloZhu/en/source/_posts/shimming-swiftui-apis-by-hacking-overload-resolution.md

 ```

 Since the backport implementation is different from SwiftUI, always test the app to make sure other parts of the code base are not relying on shim-specific behaviors.

+## Further Readings

+But how do you implement the new alert API on iOS 14?
+Find out more at {% post_link backporting-swiftui-apis-with-result-builders %}.